Answers

 for the next generation capable of not only upholding Roe v.
 Wade but also

-homosexual marriage bans adopted by 29 states thus far.
+striking down the homosexual marriage bans adopted by 29 states thus far (see

 On foreign policy, President Obama will pull troops out of Iraq, most probably